jedi-academy/learn-4711/data/lessons/other-views.md

-# Model Examples From Other Frameworks
+# View Examples From Other Frameworks

 The examples below have been excerpted from the different frameworks' user guides.
 They may not be what the framework intended, but they are my interpretation.